apache/datasketches-website/overview.md

 * <b>Easy to Integrate</b>
   * Can be integrated into virtually any Java-base system environment
   * The core library has no dependencies outside of Java.
-  * The Hadoop Pig and Hive adaptor classes, provided separately, have the required Hadoop dependencies.
+  * The Hadoop Pig and Hive adaptor classes, are provided in separate repositories.
   * Maven deployable.

 * <b>Specific Sketch Features</b>
-  * <b>Hash Seed Handling</b> Additional protection for managing hash seeds which is particularly important when processing sensitive user identifiers.
+  * <b>Hash Seed Handling</b>.
+Additional protection for managing hash seeds which is particularly important when processing sensitive user identifiers.
-  * <a href="/docs/Sampling.html"><b>Sampling</b></a> Built-in up-front sampling for cases where additional contol is required to limit overall memory consumption when dealing with millions of sketches.
+  * <a href="/docs/Sampling.html"><b>Sampling</b></a>.
+Built-in up-front sampling for cases where additional contol is required to limit overall memory consumption when dealing with millions of sketches.
-  * On-Heap or Off-Heap <a href="/docs/MemoryPackage.html"><b>Memory Management</b></a>  Large systems often require management of their own heaps outside the JVM.
+  * Off-Heap <a href="/docs/MemoryPackage.html"><b>Memory Package</b></a>.
+Large query systems often require their own heaps outside the JVM in order to better manage garbage collection latencies.
 The sketches in this package are designed to operate either on-heap or off-heap.
-  * Built-in <b>Upper-Bound and Lower-Bound estimators</b> You are never in the dark about how good of an estimate the sketch is providing.
+  * Built-in <b>Upper-Bound and Lower-Bound estimators</b>.
+You are never in the dark about how good of an estimate the sketch is providing.
 All the sketches are able to estimate the upper and lower bounds of the estimate given a confidence level.

 * <b>Built-In, General Purpose Functions</b>
   * General purpose Memory package for managing data off the Java Heap.
 This enables systems designers the ability to manage their own large data heaps with dedicated processor threads that would otherwise put undue pressure on the Java heap and its garbage collection.